Presented at the 5th Inter-University Graduate Student Conference at Cornell Law School, March 2009.

 International patent harmonization; Agreement on Trade-Related Aspects of Intellectual Property Rights (1994)

 George, Rohan K., "Does One Size Fit All?
 A Comparative Study to Determine an Alternative to International Patent Harmonization" (2009).
 Cornell Law School Inter-University Graduate Student Conference Papers.
-Paper 28.
+28.